Best Day Trips from Playa del Carmen (and Tulum) in Mexico

 Swimming with turtles is one of the most fun activities you can imagine in Playa.
 Turtles live in their natural environment, so you can swim around them as long as you don’t touch them.

 Important: Things change constantly in Akumal due to fights about the land and there are times when you’re not able to swim.
-I explained more on how to get there and what to expect in another article here.
+I explained more about how to get there and what to expect in another article here.

 4. Experience the Pink Lake of Las Coloradas